codeguy/Slim-Documentation-3/01-preface/01-introduction/page.md

 The Slim Framework is proudly sponsored by [New Media Campaigns][nmc], a full-service, award-winning web design, development, and marketing agency in Carrboro, North Carolina.
 The Slim Framework was created by Josh Lockhart at New Media Campaigns to build projects easier and faster.
-Josh continues to develop the Slim Framework when he's not busy building cool client projects with his colleagues at New Media Campaigns.
+Josh continues to develop the Slim Framework when he's not busy building cool client projects with his colleagues.

 [nmc]: http://www.newmediacampaigns.com